-While the EUMR uses the significant impediment of effective competition (SIEC) test, (see EU chapter), Austrian merger control still applies a dominance test.
+While the EUMR uses the significant impediment of effective competition (SIEC) test (see EU chapter), Austrian merger control still applies a dominance test.
 A concentration shall be cleared if it does not lead to the creation or strengthening of a dominant market position.
-As regards media concentrations, the assessment - in addition to the dominance test - is based on whether the concentration has negative effects on media plurality or diversity.68
+As regards media concentrations, the assessment - in addition to the dominance test - is based on whether the concentration has negative effects on media plurality or diversity.67

-An undertaking is considered dominant if it (1) is not subject to any or only insignificant competition or (2) holds a 'superior market position' in comparison to all other competitors.69 Two or more undertakings are considered to hold collective dominance if there is no significant competition between them and (1) they are not subject to any or only insignificant competition or (2) together hold a 'superior market position' in comparison to all other competitors.70
+An undertaking is considered dominant if it (1) is not subject to any or only insignificant competition or (2) holds a 'superior market position' in comparison to all other competitors.
+Two or more undertakings are considered to hold collective dominance if there is no significant competition between them and (1) they are not subject to any or only insignificant competition or (2) together hold a 'superior market position' in comparison to all other competitors.
+For example, the competition of the competition of (2) together hold a 'superior market position' in comparison to all other competitors.